ssp21/ssp21-spec/ssp21.md

 ##### DH Mode

-The *DH Mode* enumeration specifies which Diffie Hellman function will be used during the handshake to derive key material.
+The *DH Mode* enumeration specifies which Diffie-Hellman function will be used during the handshake to derive key material.

 ```